-Agreement, Frontier and the Joint CLECs agree to resolve issues raised by the Joint CLECs as follows:
+Agreement, Frontier and the Joint CLECs agree to resolve issues raised by the Joint CLECs as

-- A. Interconnection Agreements, Wholesale Tariffs and Other Wholesale Contracts: - 1.
-Frontier will honor Verizon California's existing interconnection agreements entered into pursuant to Sections 251 and 252 of the Communications Act of 1996 and filed with the California PUC ("Interconnection Agreement"), for the later of: their remaining terms or January 1, 2019 (hereinafter "Extended Term"). - Frontier will not request negotiation of any amendment to an effective Interconnection Agreement with Verizon California except for change of law amendments until expiration of the Extended Term. - 3.
-Frontier will permit any CLEC to use its existing Interconnection Agreement with Verizon California as the starting draft for negotiating a new or replacement Interconnection Agreement for California. - 4.
-Frontier will grandfather and continue to provide any Verizon California completion of the California Transaction ("Closing") or wholesale services included in Verizon California intrastate carrier service tariffs and regulated by the existing bill-and-keep arrangements, terms or conditions of any effective Wholesale Tariffs during the Extended Term.
+- A. Interconnection Agreements, Wholesale Tariffs and Other Wholesale Contracts: - Frontier will honor Verizon California's existing interconnection agreements entered into pursuant to Sections 251 and 252 of the Communications Act of 1996 and filed with the California PUC ("Interconnection Agreement"), for the later of: their remaining terms or January 1, 2019 (hereinafter "Extended Term"). - Frontier will not request negotiation of any amendment to an effective Interconnection Agreement with Verizon California except for change oflaw amendments until expiration of the Extended Term. - Frontier will permit any CLEC to use its existing Interconnection Agreement with Verizon California as the starting draft for negotiating a new or replacement Interconnection Agreement for California. - 4.
+Frontier will grandfather and continue to provide any Verizon California Interconnection Agreement services provided to a particular Joint CLEC as of the completion of the California Transaction ("Closing") or wholesale services included in Verizon California intrastate carrier service tariffs and regulated by the Commission ("Wholesale Tariffs") during the Extended Term. - 5.
+Frontier will honor, assume or take assignment, in whole or in part, of all obligations under Verizon California Wholesale Tariffs and Frontier shall not terminate or increase the Wholesale Tariff rates in effect as of Closing, including maintaining